rcushen/rcushen.github.io/_posts/2018-01-28-topic-modelling-with-lsa-and-lda.md

 layout: post
 title:  "Topic Modelling with LSA and LDA"
 date:   2018-01-28 12:00 +1000
-categories: statistics R data classification
+categories: statistics R data clustering NLP
 ---

 *In this post, two typical NLP techniques are explored in relation to the problem of topic modelling.
 These are applied to the 'A Million News Headlines' dataset, which is a corpus of over one million news article headlines published by the ABC.*